V1 (Classic) connectors

 is your Fusion installation directory and <version>

-is your Fusion version number..zip
+is your Fusion version number.Starting the Host

 file.
 This zip